George K. Foster

-Professor Foster is active with several interest groups of the American Society of International Law, notably having served as the Co-Chair of the Rights of Indigenous Peoples group from 2015-2018.
-He also currently co-chairs Lewis & Clark’s Business Law Committee and serves as Co-Director of the Center for Business Law & Innovation.
+Professor Foster currently co-chairs Lewis & Clark’s Business Law Committee and serves as Co-Director of the Center for Business Law & Innovation.
 He also chairs the International Law Committee.

 While in law school, Professor Foster served as the Editor-in-Chief of the UCLA Journal of International Law and Foreign Affairs.
 In addition, from 2003 to 2005 he was an adjunct professor of International Business Transactions at the University of Southern California School of Law.